PBPK-iPINNs: Inverse Physics-Informed Neural Networks for Physiologically Based Pharmacokinetic Brain Models: Conclusion

 \section{Conclusion}

 To the best of our knowledge, research on inverse physics-informed neural networks (iPINNs) applied to physiologically based pharmacokinetic (PBPK) modeling is limited, and no study has applied iPINNs to the 4-compartment, permeability-limited PBPK brain model used in this work for estimating drug- and patient-specific parameters and predicting drug concentration profiles.
-Experimentally determining drug-specific or patient-specific parameters can be a complex and time-consuming process due to challenges in sampling and limitations of analytical technologies (in vitro experiments).
-Existing numerical and statistical algorithms often fail to converge when the system of ODEs becomes highly stiff.

 The PBPK-iPINN framework provides a robust, efficient, and accurate alternative for estimating parameters and drug concentration profiles.
 The implications of this approach are twofold.
 First, it offers a powerful tool for analyzing a wide range of compounds within the established 4-compartment brain model, streamlining drug development and research.
 Second, the framework is adaptable to any multi-compartment PBPK model, existing or future, where in vitro experimentation or traditional computational approaches (e.g., numerical or statistical algorithms) are inadequate.
 This study helps determine AUC, Tmax, and Cmax through accurate estimation of parameters and concentration profiles, which could assist drug developers and healthcare providers in developing more effective drugs and optimizing the use of current therapies to treat brain cancer.